RideMo/azure-docs/articles/active-directory-b2c/custom-domain.md

 - You can set up multiple custom domains.
 For the maximum number of supported custom domains, see [Azure AD service limits and restrictions](../active-directory/enterprise-users/directory-service-limits-restrictions.md) for Azure AD B2C and [Azure subscription and service limits, quotas, and constraints](../azure-resource-manager/management/azure-subscription-service-limits.md#azure-front-door-service-limits) for Azure Front Door.
 - Azure Front Door is a separate Azure service, so additional charges will be incurred.
 For more information, see [Front Door pricing](https://azure.microsoft.com/pricing/details/frontdoor).
-- Currently, the Azure Front Door [Web Application Firewall](../web-application-firewall/afds/afds-overview.md) feature is not supported.
+- If you are interested in using the Azure Front Door [Web Application Firewall](../web-application-firewall/afds/afds-overview.md) feature, you will need to test that your WAF configuration and rules work with your B2C user flows and custom policies.
 - After you configure custom domains, users will still be able to access the Azure AD B2C default domain name *<tenant-name>.b2clogin.com* (unless you're using a custom policy and you [block access](#block-access-to-the-default-domain-name).
 - If you have multiple applications, migrate them all to the custom domain because the browser stores the Azure AD B2C session under the domain name currently being used.